aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

 .. image:: RTApp-3.png

-The threads synchronising in the master thread (i.e. the one with the GAM writing to the DataSource) can run at a frequency which is sub-multiple of the master thread frequency.
+The threads synchronising can run at a frequency which is sub-multiple of the master (i.e. the one with the GAM writing to the DataSource) thread frequency .
 This is expressed by asking for a number of samples (> 1) to the RealTimeThreadSynchronisation DataSource.

 The TODO component also allows to exchange data between threads without an explicit synchronisation point.
 This means that the consumer threads will use the latest available data.